 Best Things to Do in Lake Atitlan, Guatemala

-1. Hike on an Ancient Volcano
+1. Hike Up an Ancient Volcano

 2. Relax in Heated Thermal Baths